 We never lose sight of our mission.

 Vibrant Works, formerly known as San Antonio Lighthouse for the Blind and Vision Impaired, is a private, nonprofit 501(C)3 organization empowering people with vision loss since 1933.
-We provide rehabilitation services and employment for people who are blind and vision impaired.

 Teal type that reads: Gain a new perspective.